-18. This Article now states (in the translation) that the Human Rights Defender is "an independent and unchangeable official, who implements the protection of human rights and fundamental freedoms violated by the state and local self-governing bodies or their officials", and thus has been brought exactly into line with Article 83.1.4 of the Constitution.
+- 12. This Article now states (in the translation) that the Human Rights Defender is "an independent and unchangeable official, who implements the protection of human rights and fundamental freedoms violated by the state and local self-governing bodies or their officials", and thus has been brought exactly into line with Article 83.1(4) of the Constitution.
 This general description of the Defender's mandate represents a simplification from the prior text, which also referred to the Defender as acting "pursuant to the Constitution and Laws of the Republic" as well as "recognised principles and norms of International Law".
 The deletion of these references clearly involves no change in substance, especially since similar references are contained within Article 7.
-In fact, the simplification should serve to widen rather than narrow the general concept of the scope of the Defender's powers, since a plain statement such as now set forth in the Constitution and this Article obviously invites a broad interpretation.

-19. In order to facilitate the necessary broad interpretation of the mandate of the Human Rights Defender, it would be of advantage to have the Law include not only the term "protection" but also "monitoring" and "promotion".
-However, the term "protection" does not stand alone in the text but is preceded by the verb "implement", which already has a wide connotation.
+In fact, the simplification should serve to widen rather than narrow the general concept of the scope of the Defender's powers, since a plain statement such as now set forth in the Constitution and this Article obviously invites a broad interpretation. - 13.
+There are, of course, other ways of describing in general terms the mandate of the Human Rights Defender which may perhaps lend greater support to the broad interpretation here assumed.
+In particular, it may be asked whether a use not only of the word "protection", but also of such words as "monitoring" and/or "promotion" would constitute an improvement in this direction.
+However, the term "protection" does not stand alone in the text, but is preceded by the verb "implement", which has a wide connotation.
 At the same time, the function of monitoring the administration by way of being able to issue recommendations is so basic to the role of the Ombudsman institution as generally perceived among nations that it clearly must be seen to belong to the mandate of the Defender as now declared in the Armenian Constitution.